Francesco-Chen/php-ip-info/README.md

 # php-ip-info
-Geolocation and ASN lookup tool for PHP using the trusted database from https://iptoasn.com/.
-Retrieve country, organization, ISP, and ASN details effortlessly for any IP address, enhancing your PHP applications with accurate geolocation information and network insights.
+Lightweight PHP tool for geolocation and ASN lookup.
+Retrieves IP address details in JSON format using the trusted database from https://iptoasn.com/.
+Enhance your applications with accurate geolocation information and network insights effortlessly.